gatsbyjs/gatsby/docs/docs/sourcing-from-kentico-kontent.md

 You can also take advantage of Kontent's ability to deliver content in multiple languages and create relationships among various content with linked items.
 However you structure your content in Kontent, the [source plugin](https://github.com/Kentico/kontent-gatsby-packages/tree/master/packages/gatsby-source-kontent) will ensure the proper nodes are created for your Gatsby site.

 _Note: For this guide, you'll work from scratch from the [Gatsby default starter](https://github.com/gatsbyjs/gatsby-starter-default) to get a feel for how sourcing from Kontent works.
 If you'd like to look at an example of a complete basic site, have a look at the [Kontent Gatsby starter site](https://github.com/Kentico/gatsby-starter-kontent), which includes worked examples for querying content.
-Or you could also check out the [Kontent starter based on Lumen template](https://github.com/Kentico/gatsby-starter-kontent-lumen), which is a minimal, lightweight and mobile-first starter for creating blogs using Gatsby and Kentico Kontent._
+Or you could also check out the [Kontent starter based on Lumen template](https://github.com/Kentico/gatsby-starter-kontent-lumen), which is a minimal, lightweight and mobile-first starter for creating blogs using Gatsby and Kontent._

 ## Setup